scout-app/scout-app/README.md

 * **Report Bugs** - [Make a GitHub Issue](http://github.com/mhs/scout-app/) for any bug you find.
 Include steps to repoduce the issue and a screenshot if possible.
 * **Website** - Scout-App 2 needs a new site!
 (See Phase 4 below)
 * **App Features** - There is a list of desired features and tasks below.
+* **Bug fixes** - If you find a bug and now how to fix it, or want to fix a reported bug

 * * *